SparsePixels: Efficient Convolution for Sparse Data on FPGAs: Evaluations

 For the sparse convolutional layer, we evaluate $(C_{\text{in}},C_{\text{out}})\in\{(1,1),(1,3),(2,1),(2,2),(3,1),(3,3)\}$, kernel sizes $K\in\{3,5\}$, and $N_{\text{active}}^{\text{max}}$ from 5 to 30 in steps of 5.
 We choose a small number of input/output channels because spatially sparse inputs typically exhibit simpler semantic patterns, so compact models suffice for low-latency applications and can achieve performance comparable to standard CNNs (see Sec.~\ref{sec:exp-eval-results}).
-In addition, fully parallel implementations with many filters often incur prohibitive resource usage on an FPGA.
-Exploring larger numbers of filters is more appropriate once the framework is extended with a streaming implementation in the future.
-Latencies are shown in Fig.~\ref{fig:scaling_conv_latency} and resource utilization in Fig.~\ref{fig:scaling_conv_resource}.
+In addition, the current HLS design fully parallelizes computations wherever possible, and increasing the number of filters can significantly increase resource usage.
+Exploring larger numbers of filters becomes feasible once the framework is extended with a flexible control over parallelization in the future (see Sec.~\ref{sec:future}).
+The latency and resource utilization are shown in Fig.~\ref{fig:scaling_conv_latency} and Fig.~\ref{fig:scaling_conv_resource}, respectively.
 Full or partial parallelization of standard convolution at these input sizes is beyond the capabilities of the current $\tt{hls4ml}$ implementation, so we do not include it.
 Latency and resource usage are broadly similar for $K=3$ and $K=5$, except that the latter can require more BRAMs to store larger weight tensors as channels increase.
 This matches the design in Sec.~\ref{sec:method-hls-conv}: the number of iterations does not scale with $K$ because kernel positions are accessed via offset checks rather than explicit loops over all $K^2$ positions.
 In our tested configurations, the total number of iterations is small enough to fully unroll the loops, yielding very low latency at the cost of higher resource usage.
 As $C_{\text{in}}$, $C_{\text{out}}$, or $N_{\text{active}}^{\text{max}}$ grows, the degree of parallelism increases and so do resources.

 Scaling results for sparse activation are presented in Sec.~\ref{sec:apd-activation}, sparse pooling in Sec.~\ref{sec:apd-pooling}, and sparse flattening in Sec.~\ref{sec:apd-flatten}.